national-data-platform/pop-documentation/README.md

 6. Fill in the required fields and then click on the **Generate Script** button.
+![Step 6](./6.png)

 7. After a few moments, the setup script will be generated.
-Copy the script from the screen.
+Copy the script from the Generated box or download it.

-![Step 6](./6.png)
+![Step 7](./7.png)

 ## Step 7: Log in to Your Server

 8. Log in to your server where you want to deploy the POP setup.
-You will need to have **sudo** permissions.
+It is prefered to have **sudo** permissions.

-![Step 7](./7.png)

 ## Step 8: Save the Script
 9. On your server, open a text editor (like `nano` or `vim`) and paste the copied script.
 Save the file as `setup.sh`.